oinot/mid-term-project/README.md

     - making all the fields in the contact form required before being - able to submit it.
     - (bonus) adding animations to different sections, like the “recent projects” cards.

+Extra Features
+- Header and footer as components
+- animation transition in buttons
+- hamburger style mobile menu